Time spent living in current home

 1. Main facts and figures

-over the period studied, White British households had lived in their current home for 15 years on average – this was longer than for almost all other ethnic groups
+White British households on average lived at their current address for 15 years; this is longer than for almost all other ethnic groups

-in the same period, across all socio-economic groups, income bands, regions in England and types of occupancy, White British households had lived in their current home for longer than any other ethnic group
+in all socio-economic groups, income bands, areas of the country and tenure types, White British households lived at their address for longer than any other ethnic group, including White ethnic minorities

 The ethnic categories used in this data

-For comparisons made at national level, this data uses the standardised ethnic groups based on the 2011 Census.
+- the standardised ethnic groups based on the 2011 Census

 - English/Welsh/Scottish/Northern Irish/British